KnIfER/KnIfER.github.io/content/InfiniteBookmarks/Introduction.md

 ![](p)

 **To locate the bookmark folder**, simply right-click on the star button.
-This action initiates a highlighted animation on the target line, indicating the folder where your bookmark for the current browsing page will be placed.
+This action play a highlight animation on the target line.

 The reverse button serves as a toggle, allowing you to switch between reverse or sequential sorting.